-On Windows 10, you can use “update history” to see a list of updates installed on your computer in those cases when you simply want to check if a new update installed successfully (or failed).
-Also, the Windows 10 update history can come in handy if you want to know more information about an update, and when one of them is causing issues and you need to uninstall.
+On Windows 10, you can use “update history” to see a list of updates installed on your computer in those cases when you simply want to check if a new update installed successfully or failed to apply.
+Also, the Windows 10 update history can come in handy if you want to know more information about a recently installed quality update, and when one of them is causing issues and you need to uninstall it.

 In this guide, you’ll learn the steps to view the update history of Windows 10 using the Settings app and Command Prompt.

 Check Windows 10 update history from Settings